devmfc/debian-on-amlogic/README.md

 Minimal Debian and Ubuntu Linux images for Amlogic based OTT TV-boxes with mainline Linux LTS kernel.
 Boots the kernel with vendor u-boot, so without the use of a chain loaded u-boot.

 ## Current images:
-- Debian Bookworm (v12) with Linux kernel 6.6.49
+- Debian Bookworm (v12) with Linux kernel 6.6.60
-- Ubuntu Noble Numbat (v24.04)  with Linux kernel 6.6.49
+- Ubuntu Oracular Oriole (v24.10)  with Linux kernel 6.6.60

 ## Tested TV-boxes with box specific DTB (bluetooth / leds / vfd display)
 - A95X (S905)